calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 > 2021 was a big year for my finances: I read some great investing books; started investing in crypto; got my traditional investments in order; and built a big spreadsheet to help me keep track of my overall financial direction.
 I'd be happy if all I did in 2022 was continue to dollar cost average into my investments and keep my spreadsheet up to date — compounding will take care of the rest.

+I'm really happy with my progress here.
+Overall I managed to graduate with limited debt and some meaningful assets all while still being able to travel and not feeling like I was living paycheck to paycheck.
+I was also able to secure a well paying job for the first job of my career.

 {{< begin_task_list >}}

-- [ ] Keep dollar cost averaging into passive index funds, ETH, BTC.
+- [x] Keep dollar cost averaging into passive index funds, ETH, BTC.
-- [ ] Keep my spreadsheet up to date.
+- [x] Keep my spreadsheet up to date.

 ### Building

 > Building things makes me happy.
 I don't intend to be prescriptive about what I'll build in 2022 — all that matters is that I build something.

+The coolest and most complete thing I built this year was [StudyBuddy](https://calebschoepp.com/blog/2022/building-studybuddy-at-hacked-2022/).
+I didn't really finish anything else but I did hack on a lot of different things: Postgres based product analytics, the inception studio project, a web assembly interpreter, a compiler, and a few more things I'm probably forgetting.

 {{< begin_task_list >}}

-- [ ] Build and publish 2+ projects.
+- [x] Build and publish 2+ projects.

 ### Reading

 > Last year I focused on reading less short/medium-form blog content and more long-form book content.
 Blogs have their place, but I felt that I was missing some of the nuance you find in books.
 I also wanted to rediscover fiction.
 It was a good start last year but I want to pick up the pace.
 The Kobo I got for christmas should hopefully assist with this.

-About 13 books
+Give or take I read about 13 books in 2022.
+While I didn't quite meet the goal I developed a good habit of reading a chapter or two before bed each night.
+One chapter isn't very much but it adds up when I'm consistent.
+The Kobo was also very helpful in getting me to read more.

 {{< begin_task_list >}}